OatsCG/Openmusic-Server-Specs/README.md

 ## Preliminary Info
 ### Database Structure and Heuristics
-Your database may or may not strictly conform to the Return Types, however to ensure consistency for openmusic users (especially when items are saved to a Library or Playlists), the following heuristics should be followed when returning data via server endpoints:
+Your database may or may not strictly conform to the Return Types, however to ensure consistency for Openmusic users (especially when items are saved to a Library or Playlists), the following heuristics should be followed when returning data via server endpoints:
 1. **Object IDs must be persistent.** The following abstract data should never change:
   * Track.TrackID
   * Album.AlbumID
   * Artist.ArtistID
   * FetchedPlayback.PlaybackID
 2. **Object IDs must be unique within types.** No two Tracks shall share a TrackID, and no two Playbacks shall share a PlaybackID.
 HOWEVER, TrackA.Playback_Clean may contain the same PlaybackID as TrackB.Playback_Clean.
-3. **Playback URLs must be a streamable AND downloadable direct file URL.** The openmusic app supports [audio types supported by Apple's AVFoundation](https://developer.apple.com/documentation/avfoundation/avfiletype), but m4a is suggested for streamability and speed.
+3. **Playback URLs must be a streamable AND downloadable direct file URL.** The Openmusic app supports [audio types supported by Apple's AVFoundation](https://developer.apple.com/documentation/avfoundation/avfiletype), but m4a is suggested for streamability and speed.
 Test thoroughly with the app.
 4. **Follow the Return Types strictly,** or else the app will not recognize the data, and will show nothing to the user.
 To help, set up your server so that you can see which endpoints the app is fetching and where.